FIS Nordic World Ski Championships 2009: Cross country skiing

 The cross country skiing venue took place at Vesec which had two 3.75 km loops in 2007.
 These loops were shortened to 3.3 km and 2.5 km, and then combined.
 Four additional loops of 1.2 km (women's sprint), 1.3 km (men's sprint), 5 km, and 7.5 km were also created.
-At the fall 2007 meeting in Zurich during the week of 24 September 2007, it was announced that Vesec had completed paving the courses for roller skiing and in-line skating, finalization of bridges, access roads, and permanent facilities; and installing snow-making equipment.
+At the fall 2007 meeting in Zürich during the week of 24 September 2007, it was announced that Vesec had completed paving the courses for roller skiing and in-line skating, finalization of bridges, access roads, and permanent facilities; and installing snow-making equipment.
 The test event for cross country occurred during the weekend of 15–17 February 2008.
 Because of warm weather and the lack of snow, the organizing committee was forced to bring snow from the mountains surrounding Liberec.
 As a result, the races were held on the paved roller skiing track.
 Initially on 16 February they were scheduled to be pursuit events, but were changed to interval start events.
 The winner of the 10 km women's event was Norway's Astrid Jacobsen while the winner of the 15 km men's event was Jean Marc Gaillard of France.
 Team sprint winners on the 17th were both from Norway with the ladies going to Marit Bjørgen and Astrid Jacobsen and the men going to Martin Johnsrud Sundby and Simen Østensen Snow was lacking at the cross-country course as of 16 December 2008, but organizers were ready for expected cold temperatures from Christmas 2008 onward to prepare the courses for the championships.
 As of 14 January 2009, about 50000 m3 of snow had been produced using between 20 and 27 snow guns and two snow lances.
 Tracks were groomed, widen, and maintained in preparation of the Slavic Cup (Czech Republic, Poland, and Slovakia) events that took place the weekend of 17–18 January 2009.
 Courses were covered with snow of 50 cm as of 11 February 2009.
 Snow reserves guaranteed the best conditions even if warm weather hit the Jizera Mountains.
 Closing ceremonies of the championships were held at Vesec.